inunoriginal1/66daysofdata/README.md

 Work has been a little more hectic lately (just accounting things), which hasn't left me as much time or energy for after work things as I would like.
 As a result, I've chosen to spend all my time the last few days on this chess data visualization challenge.
 One, because chess.
 Two, I feel like I can get more accomplished (relatively speaking) here, when working in smaller chunks of time.

 But I miss SQL.
 I miss writing queries.
 It feels like I missed a part of my day.
 Is this part of my identity now?
 Am I a SQL-er?
 That's... kind of exciting, honestly.

+### Day 10 (01/15/2021): Slowest day so far
+Took it super easy today.
+I haven't exactly been going all out the last few days but I really wanted to prioritize recovery.
+I had a great time listening in on the Artists of Data Science happy hour today.
+It was a lot of fun just listening to a group of data science people talk about data science things in real time.
+I hope this continues forever and I can keep showing up!

+(I lied.
+I also did a SQL question on CodeWars too.
+I really, really had to scratch that itch.
+It'd been a few days.)